These 200mm specimens are excellent buying. Well rooted and healthy with a MINIMUM of 350mm trunk height with many pushing 500mm.

 Water Requirement:

-water during summer but allow to dry between watering, minimal winter watering required
+water during summer but allow to dry between watering, keep dry in winter

 Suitability For container